axiomtutor/una/README.md

 ## Target audience:

 The curious of all ages and backgrounds.
 For now, restricted to those who speak English and have access to computers and the internet.
+It will strive to be agnostic about the audience's educational background.

 ## The agenda: